To help you out, I have put together some of my tips for planning a wedding photography timeline and an engagement session!

 Reception events: Cake-cutting, toasts, first dances, party, performances, send-off (2-3 hrs)

 Remember, this is just a rough guide.
-Every wedding is different so it’s important that you make sure to discuss these things with your photographer as you plan your wedding.
+Every wedding is different, so it’s important to discuss these things with your photographer as you plan your wedding day.

-Want tips on how to ensure good lighting for your ceremony?
+Want tips for ensuring good lighting for your ceremony?
 Check out this guide!

 Think you’re ready to hire your wedding photographer?
 Send me an email!

-Trying to decide if you should hire a second shooter?
+Trying to decide whether or not to hire a second shooter?
 Read my advice here!